juditann/data-cleaning-in-python/README.md

 To achieve this objective, the above was broken down into the following sub-objectives:
 1. To discover data quality issues, such as missing data or duplicated data.
-2. To perform data cleaning and fix those data quality issues.
+2. To perform data cleaning and fix the identified data quality issues.
 3. To perform in-depth exploratory data analysis using the cleaned dataset.

 ## Main Insights